MarijeTromp/-Learning_to_See_in_the_Dark_Reproducibility_Project/docs/index.markdown

 | Canon 90D				| Canon        | 14        | Quad          | 6984 x 4660 |
 | Canon EOS 100D		| Canon        | 14        | Quad          | 5208 x 3476 |

-Each datasets consists of long and corresponding short images, totalling 10 long training images and 10 long test images each.
+Each dataset consists of long and corresponding short images, totaling 10 long training images and 10 long test images each.
 For each of these train and test sets half of the images were taken inside and half of the images were taken outside.
 Together with the subset of the SID dataset, this gives the following sets with their abbreviations:
 - S: SID-subset
 - C1: [Canon 90D](#making-of-dataset-c1)
 - C2: [Canon EOS 100D](#making-of-dataset-c2)